xianglin226/DSSC/README.md

 munkres 1.1.4

-All experiments of scMDC in this study are conducted on Nvidia Tesla P100 (16G) GPU.
+All experiments of DSSC in this study are conducted on Nvidia Tesla P100 (16G) GPU.